How to Publish an AI Research Paper – Step-by-Step Guide

 • Ethics statements, consent forms, and approvals (when applicable)

-If a cover letter is requested, it should concisely describe:
+If a cover letter is required, it should clearly explain:

 • The manuscript topic and contribution